The 2021 Teams Gathering

-Bishop Stephen Lowe is a Bishop in the Archdiocese of Wellington in New Zealand and is responsible for the Diocese of Hamilton.
+Bishop Stephen Lowe is the Bishop in the Diocese of Hamilton in New Zealand.
 Bishop Stephen has been instrumental in the recent expansion of the Teams movement in his Diocese.

 Bishop Stephen will open the Gathering with an address on the value of Teams and the many challenges facing Catholic marriage.

 Lara has over 20 years’ experience speaking with young people about marriage and sexuality and currently works for the Archdiocese of Canberra and Goulburn as Marriage, Family and Relationships Co-ordinator.
 Lara and Tim are trained in Theology and Education and are leaders within the Disciples of Jesus, a Catholic lay community.